Bridging Evolutionary Multiobjective Optimization and GPU Acceleration via Tensorization: Background

 \subsection{GPU Acceleration in EMO Algorithms}

 Most previous efforts in GPU acceleration for EMO have focused on specific algorithms and implementations of certain algorithmic components.
-An early contribution by Wong \textit{et al.}~\cite{gpu-nsga2-2009} introduced GPU-accelerated non-dominated sorting in NSGA-II.
-Building on this, Sharma \textit{et al.}~\cite{G-ASREA} proposed G-ASREA, a GPU-accelerated variant of NSGA-II that incorporates an external archive to sort non-dominated solutions on the GPU.
+An early contribution by Wong~\cite{gpu-nsga2-2009} introduced GPU-accelerated nondominated sorting in NSGA-II.
+Building on this, Sharma and Collet~\cite{G-ASREA} proposed G-ASREA, a GPU-accelerated variant of NSGA-II that incorporates an external archive to sort nondominated solutions on the GPU.
 Arca \textit{et al.}~\cite{gpu-nsga2-on-fuel} applied GPU acceleration to the evaluation phase of NSGA-II, specifically within the context of fuel treatment optimization.
-Aguilar-Rivera \textit{et al.}~\cite{gpu-nsga2-2020} further developed a fully vectorized NSGA-II, employing stochastic non-domination sorting and grid-crowding techniques.
+Aguilar-Rivera~\cite{gpu-nsga2-2020} further developed a fully vectorized NSGA-II, employing stochastic non-domination sorting and grid-crowding techniques.

-In addition to dominance-based algorithms, Souza \textit{et al.}~\cite{MOEAD-ACO} proposed the GPU-accelerated MOEA/D-ACO algorithm, where solution construction and pheromone matrix updates benefit from data-parallel processing.
-Lopez \textit{et al.}~\cite{gpu-hv} leveraged GPUs to accelerate hypervolume contribution calculations, improving performance in the SMS-EMOA algorithm.
-Furthermore, Hussain \textit{et al.}~\cite{GPU-MOPSO} introduced a fast CUDA-based implementation of MOPSO on GPUs.
+In addition to dominance-based algorithms, Souza and Pozo~\cite{MOEAD-ACO} proposed the GPU-accelerated MOEA/D-ACO algorithm, where solution construction and pheromone matrix updates benefit from data-parallel processing.
+Lopez \textit{et al.}~\cite{gpu-hv} leveraged GPUs to accelerate HV contribution calculations, improving performance in the SMS-EMOA algorithm.
+Furthermore, Hussain and Fujimoto~\cite{GPU-MOPSO} introduced a fast CUDA-based implementation of MOPSO on GPUs.

 More recently, frameworks based on Google’s JAX~\cite{jax2018github} have opened new possibilities for GPU acceleration in EMO.
 Examples include EvoJAX~\cite{evojax}, evosax~\cite{evosax}, and EvoX~\cite{evox}, all of which provide open-source platforms for GPU-accelerated evolutionary algorithms.
 While EvoJAX and evosax focus on accelerating evolutionary strategies, EvoX is designed as a distributed GPU-accelerated framework that supports general evolutionary computation.
 Building upon EvoX, a recent effort has been made to tensorize the RVEA~\cite{rvea} for GPU acceleration~\cite{tensorrvea}.